Ads pulled from Ingraham show after she mocked Parkland survivor

 But her apology did not stop companies from departing.

-Nutrish, the pet food line created by celebrity chef Rachael Ray, travel website TripAdvisor Inc , online home furnishings seller Wayfair Inc , the world's largest packaged food company, Nestle SA , online streaming service Hulu and travel website Expedia Group Inc all said they were canceling their advertisements.
+Nutrish, the pet food line created by celebrity chef Rachael Ray, travel website TripAdvisor Inc , online home furnishings seller Wayfair Inc , the world's largest packaged food company, Nestle SA , online streaming service Hulu, travel website Expedia Group Inc and online personal shopping service Stitch Fix all said they were canceling their advertisements.

 Replying to Hogg's boycott call, Nutrish tweeted: "We are in the process of removing our ads from Laura Ingraham's program."